L-A-F-987/CLDL-CUDA/README.md

 - USB to 3.5mm Stereo

 # Setting up I2S
-To setup I2S on the jetson first you should run the following command:
+To setup I2S on the jetson first you should run the below command.
+Note that this command requires that the python file requires that the board only has an Sd card or emmc, it will not work if you have a custom board containing both and will result in an error saying multiple partitions are mounted.
+In order to

--
+- /opt/nvidia/jetson-io/jetson-io.py

 ## Contact
 Luca Faccenda: 2572705f@student.glasgow.ac.uk